davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

         draw();
     }
     ```
-    - Studying its algorithm, this method does nothing more than simply erasing the Triangle off the canvas, updating the `xPosition` of its instance state, then re-drawing the Triangle on the canvas.
+    - Studying its algorithm, this method does nothing more than simply erasing the Triangle off the canvas, updating the `xPosition`, then drawing the Triangle back on the canvas.
 The erasing and re-drawing happens so quickly that it appears as if the Triangle moved places instantly.

-2. Suppose we now want the Triangle to output (print) its *old* coordinate position the Triangle moves.
-To do that, we need to *save* its x and y positions *before* they get updated in the `moveHorizontal()` code.
+2. Suppose we now want the Triangle to output (print) its *old* coordinate position before the Triangle moved.
+To do that, we need to *save* its old x and y positions *before* they get updated in the `moveHorizontal()` code.
 To save the current positions, we'll need to introduce two variables  (one for each coordinate).

 3. For now, add two **instance variables** near the top of the source code, and you can name them `oldXPosition` and `oldYPosition`.
 Go back to your notes (or book) to see the syntax for declaring new instance variables.